stf-storage/stf-storage.github.com/faq.md

 ## Who runs STF ?

-<a href="http://www.livedoor.com">Livedoor</a> heavily uses STF to store image files for its blog, photo storage, and other services.
+Livedoor heavily uses STF to store image files for its blog, photo storage, and other services.

 ## How is it different from MogileFS?